 Saving our planet isn’t a trite sentiment; it’s an imperative that benefits businesses, employees, the economy, and the future."

-Temple's RGGI - Funded Municipal Energy Efficiency Retrofit Models a Key Component of a Municipal Solution
+Temple's RGGI - Funded Municipal Energy Efficiency Retrofit Models a Key Component of Municipal Solutions.

-The energy conservation retrofit for three of our municipal buildings has been a stunning success!
+The energy conservation retrofit for the town's Municipal Building, Fire Dept. and Library has been a stunning success!
 It has resulted in reducing our library's fuel usage by 1/3 and is averaging between 75-80% reductions in heating fuel usage and carbon emissions for the Municipal Building and Fire Department.

 A PowerPoint with photos from the retrofit is linked on the "Activities" page